A few tips and tricks to get VNC working when you need it.

 Is VNC enabled?

-Use the pi-top mini screen to access the Settings menu (press the circle button twice and scroll up/down), and make sure the checkbox next to the VNC logo is checked:
+Use the pi-top mini screen to access the Settings menu VNC Page (press 'down' to scroll to Settings, 'O' to enter, and 'down' to scroll to the VNC page), and make sure the checkbox next to VNC.
+If it's not checked, press 'O' to toggle it:

-Use the pi-top mini screen to access the VNC status page.
-If the logo has a cross on it, and shows no further information, the network is disconnected.
+Use the pi-top mini screen to access the USB network page.
+If there is no IP address listed the connection is not working.
 In this case, double check the connection of the cable between the pi-top and your other computer.

 VNC network connection details: